Charikshith/GEN_AI_REPO/Mastering_Python/17 - Multiprocessing.md

 ---

-## 009 Queues (Part 1)
+# 009 Queues (Part 1)

 ## Sharing Data Between Processes Using Queues in Python

-In our previous discussion, we explored how to share data between processes using pipes.
+In our previous topic, we explored how to share data between processes using pipes.
 Now, let’s dive into another powerful method for inter-process communication (IPC) in Python: using **queues**.
 Queues provide a convenient way to send data between processes in a **First-In-First-Out (FIFO)** manner, making them ideal for scenarios where you need to process tasks in a specific order.

 ---